ronraphaeli/slurm_helpers/README.md

 after all this, you can use the following commands:

-node - will show you the servers that you did not exclude, and have at least one free gpu node -z - will show you the servers that you did not exclude node -all - will show you all the servers that have at least one free gpu node -z -all - will show you all the servers that have at least one free GPU
+node - will show you the servers that you did not exclude, and have at least one free gpu

+node -z - will show you the servers that you did not exclude

+node -all - will show you all the servers that have at least one free GPU

+node -z -all - will show you all the servers that have at least one free GPU

 note that the column of "used GPU" is how many gpus are used by **you** in that server.